lambdaclass/concrete/ROADMAP.md

 #### Migration Order And Definition Of Done

-Implement in this order, each as a separately green slice:

-1. thin typed wrappers for `LoweredSSA -> ValidatedSSA -> CleanedSSA`;
-2. immutable stable-identity program facts required by current LLVM emission;
-3. one unified backend-neutral compile driver with LLVM byte/behavior parity;
-4. Phase 7.5 `CodegenInput` plus the first QBE `main -> 42` vertical slice;
-5. generated constructor/consumer capability matrix;
-6. view-only reports/debug bundles over canonical pass artifacts;
-7. source/semantic identity carried into runtime checks and backend bundles;
-8. one-at-a-time SSA cleanup rule extraction;
-9. remaining panic-to-internal-diagnostic boundary slices;
+The long-term contract is scheduled, but it is not one prerequisite chain and must not delay the Phase 7 exit.
+Implement each item as a separately green, runnable slice in these phase-owned sequences:

+1. **Phase 7.5 backend sequence:** extract target-neutral `LayoutFacts`; define the typed deterministic QBE fragment model; establish the minimal immutable `CodegenInput`/backend-neutral driver required by the first `main -> 42` vertical slice; then grow the real QBE backend and generated capability matrix.
+Convert Layout panics after the ownership split.
+An LLVM fragment migration is optional and remains bug-027 profile/pull-gated—building typed QBE fragments does not itself fix LLVM's concatenation cost.
+2. **Phase 8 architecture sequence:** introduce stable semantic identities;
+   build immutable indexed program facts; add thin typed pass-boundary wrappers;
+   replace the temporary manifest scanner with compiler-derived interface facts under a comparison gate; then generate the complete consumer/coverage matrix from those facts.
+Alpha-renaming remains the completed fix for bug 045; IDs prevent future name-as-identity failures rather than relabeling that fix as temporary.
+3. **Incremental consumers:** move reports/debug bundles to canonical pass artifacts, carry source/semantic identity into runtime checks and backend bundles, extract SSA cleanup rules one at a time, and finish remaining panic-to-internal-diagnostic boundaries as their owning facts stabilize.
-10. Phase 15 translation validation and only then any target MIR/native backend.
+4. **Phase 15:** add translation validation and only then consider owning a target MIR/native encoder beyond the real QBE backend.

 For every refactor slice: